steveschnepp/blog.pwkf.org/_posts/2023-06-28-cool-stuff-versus-useful-stuff.md

 ACID.
 Just understanding that **either the call fully works, or not at all**, is the common thinking, and actually what the ACID properties are about.

-### Adding the Asynchonous trait to any existing API
+### Adding the Asynchronous trait to any existing API

-An Asynchonous API can be layered on top of every already existing API.
+An Asynchronous API can be layered on top of every already existing API.
 This will provide a *unified & scalable* standard way of interacting with our things.

-That *asynchronous layer is fully agnostic to the underlaying payloads*.
-It will only define the strict minimum that is needed to work in an async manner, and delegate all the business payload to the underlaying API, which is still synchronous.
+That *asynchronous layer is fully agnostic to the underlying payloads*.
+It will only define the strict minimum that is needed to work in an async manner, and delegate all the business payload to the underlying API, which is still synchronous.

 The real bonus is that the ASYNC API is in addition to the SYNC one, and it is up to the caller to use the correct one based on his use case.